ashleykinard/ashleykinard.github.io/index.md

 </div>

-> **Documentation is a product.** I believe in a Docs-as-Code approach that integrates seamlessly into the engineering lifecycle.
-By using version control, automated style linting, and collaborative peer reviews, I ensure that documentation is as reliable, scalable, and tested as the software itself.
+> **Documentation is a product.** I believe in Docs-as-Code to integrate seamlessly with the engineering lifecycle.
+By using version control, automated style linting, and peer reviews, I ensure that documentation is as reliable and tested as the software itself.

 <hr class="section-hr">